woozay/hajj-umrah/src/pages/index.md

   When you are there we will ensure that food, travel and accommodation is all sorted, so that you can concentrate on your prayers.
+bottomImages:
+  - alt: We are ATOL protected
+    image: /img/atol-logo.jpg
+  - alt: We are a Licenced Hajj Organiser
+    image: /img/lho.png
 ---